Wekiva High School

 Wekiva High School is a high school located in Apopka, Florida, United States.
-The school mascot is the mustang.
-The school colors are maroon, navy and gold.
 It was established in 2007 as a relief school for Apopka High School and Ocoee High School.
-Its principal is Dr. Baker Drayton.
+Its principal since July 2023 is Kenisha Williams.

 Programs

-Wekiva High has multiple programs for students.
+In addition to typical academic, athletic programs offered by public high schools in Orange County, Wekiva High has a JROTC program, advanced studies program, and two magnet programs.

 JROTC

 Wekiva High School's Inaugural AFJROTC cadet program competed at the 22nd Annual First Coast AFJROTC Invitational Drill Competition on January 16, 2010, at NB Forrest High School in Jacksonville, FL.

-Cambridge Academy
+Cambridge AICE Diploma Program

-There is also an AICE diploma track at Wekiva.
+Wekiva is one of nine Orange County Public Schools to offer the AICE Diploma.

 Wekiva Culinary

-Wekiva offers a highly successful culinary program, offered to those who not only want to cook, but those who have an interest in pursuing a career in the Culinary or Hospitality Industry.
+Wekiva offers a culinary magnet program that accredits students toward Certified Food Safety Manager, Food Protection Manager (ServSafe®), and National ProStart Certificate of Achievement.

 Agriscience Academy

-Wekiva offers a well-performing Agriscience program, in which students learn about knowledge in a classroom and lab setting that will prepare them for one of the many careers in the agricultural industry.
-The program also works in collaboration with the school's FFA chapter.
+Wekiva offers an Agriscience Academy––a program that focuses on aquaponics, biotechnology, animal science, agribusiness, and horticulture.
+The curriculum offers dual enrollment, animal husbandry, and industry certification curricula.